Sean Carty highlights what to look out for when dealing with wages disputes.

 - deductions have been made from an employees wages without prior consent;

 - an employer has imposed a pay cut;

 - a bonus to which the employee is entitled is refused;

 - an employee is made aware that a colleague of the opposite sex is paid more favourably despite undertaking the same job; or

 - the employee is not given the correct holiday entitlement.

-Failure to comply with employment law in this area can lead to employees making a claim at the employment tribunal for unfair deductions of wages and/or a discrimination claim which can prove to be costly to your business and the morale of your staff.
+Failure to comply with employment law in this area can lead to employees making a claim at an employment tribunal for unfair deductions of wages and/or a discrimination claim which can prove to be costly to your business and the morale of your staff.